No. The broker and consumer facing sites are only available in English.

-The information you save on the platform – such as address, contact information, and drug lists – will be saved in the beneficiary’s profile.
+The information you save on the platform – such as address, contact information, and drug lists – will be saved in the beneficiary’s profile for 10 years.
 Enrollment Central also will save the beneficiary’s application and enrollment history for one calendar year.

 A broker or agent will need to request personal information from a beneficiary in order to enter Enrollment Central.
 The main responsibility of the broker/agent is to protect any and all personal information of the beneficiary.
 The minimum necessary should only be requested as far as the amount and type of information.
 There may be various situations that arise that will call for the Agency Principal to access an agent’s beneficiary’s PHI.
 The following are examples of situations that will allow the Agency Principal to access the Agent’s files:

 - Agent’s employment is terminated, or they decide to leave the agency